 Introduction

-(FFNN)ny to a desired accuracy machine Simple models for regression (like those used in Project 1: Ordinary-Least-Squares (OLS), Ridge and Lasso); or classification can perform well in many cases where the target can be expressed as a linear combination of those functions.
+The Universal approximation theorem states that a feed-forward neural network (FFNN) with one hidden layer can approximate any continuous function to a desired accuracy.
+Neural networks have become a popular method to solve problems within the supervised machine learning framework, with widespread applications in many fields: from image classification to speech recognition or medical diagnosis.
+Simpler models for regression or classification can perform well in many cases.
 But their applicability is limited when the target behaves in a non-linear way.
-By expanding to non-linear and high dimensional cost function optimization problem, the necessity of iterative solvers Deep learning methods aims to extract linear combination of the inputs and model the target as a nonlinear function of them.
-Neural networks have become a popular method to solve problems within the supervised learning framework, with widespread applications in many fields. becomes evident as the computational cost of matrix inversion becomes unbearable.
+By expanding to non-linear and high dimensional cost function optimization problem, the necessity of iterative solvers becomes evident as the computational cost of matrix inversion becomes unbearable.
 Those are the main motivations behind implementing FFNN and iterative solvers

-first In this project to implement and test various gradient descent techniques for linear regression cases.
+The first aim of this project is to implement and test various gradient descent techniques for linear regression cases.
 Secondly, the iterative solvers are incorporated into our FFNN code.
-We, we assess the performance of a FFNN for both regression and classification tasks.
+We assess the performance of a FFNN for both regression and classification tasks.
 Lastly, FFNN models are compared with linear and logistic regressions models to conclude on the most appropriate supervised machine learning tool.

-As a benchmark test, Firstwe test the iterative solvers on a simple 2nd order polynomial and gouge the effect of various improvements, like introducing randomness in the choice of the training set.
+As a benchmark test, we test the iterative solvers on a simple 2nd order polynomial and gouge the effect of various improvements, like introducing randomness in the choice of the training set.
 We incorporate our iterative solver to linear regression and FFNN algorithms and solve a regression task withh data generated by the Franke Function (Franke, 1979).
-For classification, we use the Wisconsin Breast Cancer dataset available from the Scikit-learn library (.
+For classification, we use the Wisconsin Breast Cancer dataset available from the Scikit-learn library (Pedregosa et al. 2011).
 We seek the most adapted FFNN architecture and systemically test the depth and width of the network.
 We also scan trough learning rates, epochs, batch size and activation function to fine tune our deep learning model.

 Data and Methods